Last updated: November 2023

 Recognising that ‘the spread of the tobacco epidemic is a global problem with serious consequences for public health that calls for the widest possible international cooperation and the participation of all countries in an effective, appropriate and comprehensive international response’ (WHO Framework Convention on Tobacco Control, Preamble), the international community undertook the negotiation of a treaty to provide a global framework for tobacco control measures.
 The WHO Framework Convention on Tobacco Control (WHO FCTC)—which was adopted in 2003, came into force in 2005, and has been one of the most rapidly and widely supported treaties in the history of the United Nations— is the first treaty ever to be negotiated under the auspices of the WHO.
 Its objective is to:

-‘protect present and future generations from the devastating health, social, environmental and economic consequences of tobacco consumption and exposure to tobacco smoke by providing a framework for tobacco control measures to be implemented by the Parties at the national, regional and international levels in order to reduce continually and substantially the prevalence of tobacco use and exposure to tobacco smoke’ (WHO FCTC, Article 3).’
+protect present and future generations from the devastating health, social, environmental and economic consequences of tobacco consumption and exposure to tobacco smoke by providing a framework for tobacco control measures to be implemented by the Parties at the national, regional and international levels in order to reduce continually and substantially the prevalence of tobacco use and exposure to tobacco smoke’ (WHO FCTC, Article 3).

-In addition, seven countries signed the WHO FCTC, but have not ratified, accepted or approved it.8 In signing the Convention, these countries have undertaken, as a matter of international law, not to defeat the object and purpose of the Convention (Vienna Convention on the Law of Treaties, Article 18).
+In addition, six countries have signed the WHO FCTC, but have not ratified, accepted or approved it.6 In signing the Convention, these countries have undertaken, as a matter of international law, not to defeat the object and purpose of the Convention (Vienna Convention on the Law of Treaties, Article 18).
 As stated in the foreword to the WHO FCTC, signatories also ‘indicate that they will strive in good faith to ratify, accept, or approve it, and show political commitment not to undermine the objectives set out in it’.

 Australia became a signatory to the WHO FCTC on 5 December 2003, soon after the Convention opened for signature.
 Australia was one of the first 40 countries to ratify the WHO FCTC, and so became a Party on 27 February 2005, the date on which the WHO FCTC came into force.
 Australia is thus legally bound to perform, in good faith, the full range of obligations outlined in the Convention.

 1. World Health Organization.
 WHO Framework Convention on Tobacco Control.
 Geneva: World Health Organization, 2003.
-Available from: http://www.who.int/iris/bitstream/handle/10665/42811/9241591013.pdf?sequence=1.
+Available from: https://apps.who.int/iris/bitstream/handle/10665/42811/9241591013.pdf?sequence=1.

 6. United Nations Treaty Collection.
-'Framework Convention on Tobacco Control' Last update: 2017; Viewed 27 November 2017.
+WHO 'Framework Convention on Tobacco Control' New York: United Nations, Last update: 2017; Viewed 28 September 2020.
 Available from: https://treaties.un.org/pages/ViewDetails.aspx?src=TREATY&mtdsg_no=IX-4&chapter=9&clang=_en.

 7. Vienna Convention on the Law of Treaties 1969.
 New York: United Nations, 2005.
-Available from: http://untreaty.un.org/ilc/texts/instruments/english/conventions/1_1_1969.pdf.
+Available from: https://legal.un.org/ilc/texts/instruments/english/conventions/1_1_1969.pdf.